By: Megan A Moreno, MD, FAAP & Jenny Radesky, MD, FAAP

 Ways social media use may benefit mental health

+Social connection.
 One of the ways kids use social media is for social connection.
 Sharing photos and comments on social media platforms can help keep them in touch with peers and family who live far away, for example.
 Teens can also join groups that represent aspects of their identities or interests, such as groups around sports, theater, music or LGBTQ pride and support.

+Learning.
 Another positive way adolescents use social media is to learn.
 They can explore and follow organizations such as art museums, local park systems or recipe bloggers.
 Some platforms also allow them to create share their own content.
 Adolescents have described sharing their own crafts, hobbies and art to their social media audience.

 Risky ways teens may use social media

-Using social media excessively, though, can push out other important activities, such as being in person with friends and family.
+Unhealthy content.
 Social media can also expose adolescents to content that is violent, dangerous or inaccurate.
 Further, social media can present idealized images of people that can lead to issues with body image for some teens.

 Current evidence around social media and mental health: FAQs